Jonathan Ball (architect)

-In 1966 Ball became a founder volunteer of the Bude Lifeboat, which was back on station for the first time since 1918, serving as volunteer crew from 1966–1993, the final eight of which as Senior Helmsman.
+In 1966 Ball became a founder volunteer of the Bude Lifeboat, which was back on station for the first time since 1918, serving as volunteer crew from 1966 to 1993, the final eight of which as Senior Helmsman.
 Retiring on his 46th birthday.
-Ball then served the Station as Deputy Launching Authority 1993–2007, and subsequently on the RNLI Council 2007-2013.
+Ball then served the Station as Deputy Launching Authority 1993–2007, and subsequently on the RNLI Council 2007–2013.
 In 2002 he was co-author of the RNLI Beach Lifeguard Programme, which led to the RNLI patrolling the beaches of Britain and extending their charitable mission of saving lives.